Tag: #EcoTourism

 Wilpattu boasts an impressive array of wildlife:

-• Mammals – The Sri Lankan leopard (Panthera pardus kotiya) is the park’s top predator, alongside elephants, sloth bears, sambar deer, spotted deer, and wild boars.
+• Mammals – The Sri Lankan leopard (Panthera pardus kotiya) is the park’s top predator.
+Other prominent mammals include elephants, sloth bears, sambar deer, spotted deer, and wild boars.

-• Birds – Over 200 species of birds call Wilpattu home, including painted storks, eagles, owls, and the endemic Sri Lanka junglefowl.
+• Birds – Over 200 species of birds call Wilpattu home.
+These include painted storks, eagles, and owls.
+The Sri Lanka junglefowl is also found here.

 • Reptiles and Amphibians – Crocodiles, pythons, monitor lizards, and rare amphibians thrive in the wetlands and dense forests.